 Sue Hearon has been volunteering at High Street for more than ten years and has served as the concessions manager for much of that time.
 She holds a Bachelor of Arts (Liberal Studies) from California Lutheran University as well as a Master of Arts (Curriculum and Instruction) from Grand Canyon University.
-She has taught Mathematics in Moorpark for the past 21 years.
+She has taught Mathematics in Moorpark for almost twenty-five years.

-Returning to the theatre in 2017 after a twenty-year hiatus, Nora immediately felt welcomed by the High Street Family and is proud to call High Street Arts Center her theatre home.
-She’s worked backstage as a Costumer, Youth Music Director, Mainstage Assistant Director, and the Event Director for the 2020 Gala.
-She’s also a High Street Arts Center Award and Four Star Alliance Award winner for her work onstage.
-She is excited to make a difference as the MFA looks to the future, expanding the theatre’s online presence and helping to reach new audiences.
+Nora has been part of the High Street Family since 2017 and is proud to call High Street Arts Center her theatre home.
+She’s worked as a Costumer, Light Board Operator, Team High Street Music Director, and Mainstage Director, most recently directing Little Shop of Horrors in 2023.
+She also is the Event Director for our Arts Under the Stars Gala.
+A High Street Arts Center Award and Four-Star Alliance Award winner for her work onstage, there are few places she hasn’t worked in at the theater.
+She is honored to be a part of the MFA as it looks to the future, expanding the theatre’s online presence and helping to reach new audiences.

 Bernardo M. Perez is a Trustee of the Ventura County Community College District, Area 4 largely comprised of Moorpark, Simi Valley, Susana Knolls and Home Acres.
 He previously served twelve years on the Moorpark City Council including a term as Mayor.
 He has served on the Boards of various area community-based organizations and currently serves on the Board of Directors for the Adventist Health Simi Valley Hospital Foundation and House Farm Workers!